ton-blockchain/docs/docs/howto/mining.md

 4. Check your hardware and [expected mining income](#faq-emi) by running `emi` command within `mytonctrl`
 5. If you do not yet have one: create `wallet address` using one of the [wallets](https://www.ton.org/wallets)
 6. Define your `wallet address` as mining target by executing `set minerAddr "..."` in `mytonctrl`
-7. Set automatic selection of PoW giver by executing `set powAddr "auto"` in `mytonctrl`
+7. Chose giver contract from the list available on [tonmine.xyz](https://tonmine.xyz) and set your miner to mine it by executing `set powAddr "..."` in `mytonctrl`
 8. Start mining by executing `mon` in `mytonctrl`
 9. Check CPU load on your machine, process called `pow-miner` should use most of your CPU
 10. Wait to get lucky, output of step 4 should have told you approximately what are your chances to mine a block.